HarshGG/sqlite-sales-search/readme.md

 `biggest_spenders` returns a list of the top `how_many` spenders in `department`.

-Each element of the list should be a tuple with the first name, last name, and amount; in that order.
+Each element of the list is a tuple with the first name, last name, and amount; in that order.

 Note on this one.
-I should return up to `how_many` of the highest spenders.
+The program returns up to `how_many` of the highest spenders.
 It's possible that there may not be `how_many` spenders in a specific department.
 It's also possible that there aren't any in which case this method should return an empty list.

 The tester rounds your total amounts to 2 decimals before it checks, so you shouldn't need to worry about rounding issues with floats.

 ## Checking Turning In

 There is a test file `test_search.py` that you can run to check your work.
 You can either use the testing framework within VSCode or run `test_search.py` directly.
 Running that file will run all the tests.

-Commit and push to GitHub to turn in.
-The code will also be unit tested on push.

-You probably want to commit and push at least each time you finish a method.